litepalette/litepalette.github.io/_drafts/2020-03-15-cosmotechnics.md

 Fails to recognise that the Anthropocene is a gigantic cybernetic system in the process of realisation.

 Technics/nature cleared up, planetary tech development.

+planetary-scale technology development seems to be the only possible goal.